 Billions of dollars are wasted annually on fees and credit card interest payments.
 Cushion was born out of a need to right a wrong: costly and unnecessary bank charges and credit card fees.
 These seemingly innocuous fees can quickly add up to hundreds of dollars if left unchecked.
 Cushion was launched to help the regular people fight back and reclaim money that is rightfully theirs.
 You can expect to get refunds on commonly-paid fees like, wire transfer fees, monthly service fees, foreign transaction fees, account maintenance fees, minimum balance fees, ATM fees, credit card interest charges, late fees, and overdraft fees

 To get started, all you need to do is connect your accounts to the app and they’ll take it from there.
 According to their website, they have refunded over $9 million dollars in fees.
-If you can get a couple hundred dollars in fees refunded, that’s a couple hundred dollars in high interest loans you don’t need to take out.
+If you can get a couple of hundred dollars in fees refunded, that’s a couple of hundred dollars in high-interest loans you don’t need to take out.
 This isn’t just a great alternative for a Payday loan, with all the extra cash that you can save, it’s a no-brainer way to better your financial situation.

 2. Earnin App

 Earnin is a popular provider and helps you gain access to your money sooner.
 Their tagline is, “You worked today, so get paid today.”
 Here’s how they work: Earnin helps you tap into a portion (up to $500) of your current paycheck before payday.
 The amount is just deducted from your next check.
-A key feature of ths is that there are no interest rates or fees.
-The caveat to this is, they will highly encourage you to tip them what you think is fair.
+A key feature of this is that there are no interest rates or fees.
+The caveat to this is that they will highly encourage you to tip them what you think is fair.

 To qualify, you need two things.
 First, you’ll need to have at least 50% of your paychecks placed into a bank checking account by direct deposit.
-Second, you’ll need to get paid on a regular schedule (ie. weekly, bi weekly, monthly) and work in a fixed location.
+Second, you’ll need to get paid on a regular schedule (ie. weekly, bi-weekly, monthly) and work in a fixed location.
 Unfortunately, if you are a freelancer, this will not work for you at this time.